Contact us Start a Trial

 The Target perspective reveals the logical structure of the project.
 For each defined Target, a folder represents the libraries and their associated files.
 The files are rendered in the order of compilation wherever possible.
 This view will also reveal if some files are mentioned in the build scripts but are missing on disk.

-To capture and record the semantics of the build scripts, the build is executed in a prepared shell environment.
+To capture and record the semantics of the build scripts specified in scripted targets, SVH executes them in a prepared shell environment.
 There, the simulators or compilers (the tools) are shadowed by so-called stub implementations.
 These stubs capture the command invocations and their execution context as a compilation log.
 Subsequently, the captured compilation log is interpreted and converted into a detailed compilation plan that contains all participating files and directories in the order of their appearance.
 The compilation plan is used to derive the underlying logical structure of the target.

 The mechanism is generally agnostic to the chosen build technology, as long as it launches the supported tools as external processes from a regular shell environment by their simple executable name.

-The following tools are natively supported and can be introspected on Linux and Windows:
+The list of tools that are natively supported and can be introspected on Linux and Windows can be found here.

 It should be noted that the tool stubs do not call the original tool.
 They do not create any artifacts besides adding information to the compilation log.
 That is why the project structure can be captured on any machine, even if the simulators or compilers are unavailable.
 The utilities that are used to run the build scripts are required though, e.g., make, perl, python, or any other command line based build technology that is used.
 Some compiler options may need environment variables to be interpreted correctly.